chriscapisce/Custom-Exim4-Blacklists/README.md

 	acl_check_rcpt:

         # CUSTOM ADDED ACL
+           deny senders	        = /etc/exim4/customglobaltldblacklist
+	   message	        = You have been blacklisted for sending SPAM. deny senders	        = /etc/exim4/customglobaldomainblacklist
-               deny senders	= /etc/exim4/customglobalblacklist
+	   message	        = You have been blacklisted for sending SPAM. deny senders	        = /etc/exim4/customglobalemailblacklist
 	   message	        = You have been blacklisted for sending SPAM.
         # END

 	accept hosts = :